tombch/pyqubits/README.md

 ```
 --execute filename
 ```
-Executes the commands within file `filename.clqc`, if it exists.
-The `.clqc` extension is therefore necessary on any files that are intended to be executed.
+Execute the commands within `filename.clqc`, if it exists.
+The `.clqc` extension is therefore necessary on any files that are to be executed.

 For example, the following is a sequence of commands within a file named `script.clqc`:
 ```